 Guest room interiors have distinctive touches of Omani culture.
 All rooms are spacious and outfitted with the Sheraton brand’s signature amenities and services, including the Sheraton Signature Sleep Experience.

 The executive lounge here is good, although the evening happy hour hot food can be repetitive if you stay for long.
-The afternoon tea is particularly good at 3 pm with snacks and drinks and breakfast is served in the restaurant with a great spread and a make to order egg station.
-No kids are allowed in the lounge in the evening which is pretty standard for Asia and the Middle East.
+The afternoon tea is particularly good with snacks and drinks, and breakfast is served in the restaurant with a great spread and a make-to-order egg station.
+No kids are allowed in the lounge in the evening, which is pretty standard for Asia and the Middle East.
 The indoor pool is also adults-only, so this hotel may not be the best pick for families in Muscat, Oman.

 The hotel also features a range of leisure facilities such as the state-of-the-art Sheraton Fitness & Spa with Technogym equipment, with a separate gym for ladies.
-Facilities include an outdoor and indoor pool with an option for resistance swimming, two jacuzzis, and exclusive access for ladies every morning from Monday to Thursday from 9 am to 12 pm.
+Facilities include an outdoor and indoor pool with an option for resistance swimming, two jacuzzis, and exclusive access for ladies every morning from Monday to Thursday from 9:00 am – 12:00 pm.